basecamp/api/sections/authentication.md

         https://launchpad.37signals.com/authorization/new?type=web_server&client_id=your-client-id&redirect_uri=your-redirect-uri

-2. We authenticate their 37signals ID and ask whether it's ok to give access to your app.
+2. We authenticate their Basecamp ID and ask whether it's ok to give access to your app.
 [Here's an example of what this screen looks like](https://launchpad.37signals.com/authorization/new?type=web_server&client_id=0bf18204f5a28003bf7b9abb7e1db5e649d86ef4&redirect_uri=moist%3A%2F%2Foauth)

 3. We redirect the user back to your app with a time-limited verification code.